SUM-Lab-CiTG-TUDelft/SINERGI/README.md

 *SUM LAB RESEARCHERS*

+- **Dongyang Xia**: Dongyang develops optimization frameworks for platform-based urban logistics, focusing on the integration of assortment design, dynamic restaurant ranking, and courier routing.
+His research highlights how incorporating customer choice behavior, congestion effects, and fairness-aware rider planning can enhance both platform profitability and service equity.
-- **Kuldeep Kavta**: My research focuses on behavior modeling of riders and consumers in the online food delivery context, with an emphasis on enhancing rider safety and reducing the risk of road crashes.
+- **Kuldeep Kavta**: Kuldeep's research focuses on behavior modeling of riders and consumers in the online food delivery context, with an emphasis on enhancing rider safety and reducing the risk of road crashes.
+- **Serkan Ozdemir**: Serkan is working on agent-based modeling to simulate micro-delivery services.
+His research aims to develop a decision support platform with a focus on real-life conditions and scenarios considering behavioral aspects of agents.
 ---

 ## 📂 Code & Tools